-- all of the cervical spine anatomy should be included from C1-T2
+- all of the cervical spine should be included from C1-T1

-- patient’s head should be in a lateral position to prevent mandibular superimposition over the vertebral bodies of the c-spine.
+- patient’s head should be in a lateral position to prevent mandibular superimposition over the vertebral bodies of the cervical spine.
 To ensure this ensure that the interpupillary line is perpendicular to the image receptor but also parallel to the floor

-- make sure that any removable artefacts such as earrings, glasses or metal dentures are removed to avoid obscuring the anatomy of interest
+- make sure that any removable artefacts such as earrings, glasses, tongue piercings or metal dentures are removed to avoid obscuring the anatomy of interest

-- using a larger source to image distance will decrease magnification of the image and improves acuity 1
+- using a larger source-to-image-distance will decrease the magnification of the image and improves acuity 2

 Correcting rotational errors

-To demonstrate the intervertebral foramen of the c-spine open, it is necessary to achieve correct rotation of the vertebral column, usually at 45 degrees.
+To demonstrate the intervertebral foramen of the c-spine open, it is necessary to achieve adequate rotation of the vertebral column, usually at 45°.

-If under rotated, the foramina will be narrowed and a sternoclavicular joint would be superimposed over the vertebral column 2.
+If underrotated, the foramina will be narrowed and a sternoclavicular joint would be superimposed over the vertebral column 3.

-Over rotation of more than 45 degrees would cause one pedicle to be foreshortened while the other pedicle aligns to the midline of the vertebral bodies 1.
+Over rotation of more than 45° would cause one pedicle to be foreshortened while the other pedicle aligns to the midline of the vertebral bodies 2.

 - 1. John Lampignano, Leslie E. Kendrick.
 Bontrager's Textbook of Radiographic Positioning and Related Anatomy.
 (2017) ISBN: 9780323399661